Let’s start with this, what is GA-4?

 You can still access Universal Analytics data but converting over doesn’t bring anything along.
 That’s a misconception.
 The only thing you’re converting are some of the advanced tracking things you may have in place and more advanced filters.

 So, let’s say a client has a report that’s just for the C suite and they want to see profitability according to users.
 On top of that, they want to see how many products they’re selling.
-Some of that tracking is more sophisticated and can take a week or a couple of weeks to get it right.
+Some of that tracking is more sophisticated and can take a week or a couple of weeks to get it right, because we may have to track things like taxes, track returns, or order numbers.
+We have to track all these granular things about e-commerce and GA-4 is completely different.

-What is event tracking in GA-4?
-And why is it important?
+What is event tracking in GA-4 and why is it important?

 Imagine, you have purchase events, and you have pre-purchase events.
-People browsing for example.
-They’re not quite shoppers but they’re hitting all these events, adding stuff to a cart — pricing things out.
+People browsing for example, they’re not quite shoppers but they’re hitting all these events, adding stuff to a cart — pricing things out.

 Some users visited an order confirmation page after they paid, they had it shipped.
 So, these are different events, right?
 Well, how do we organize those into a meta group, like a behavior?